-Getting the public to act is showing how the choices they make can directly impact their own health today.
+11 9 Don't Know Inspiring the public to act will require showing how the choices they make today can directly impact their health, both now and in the future.

 At the beginning of the survey, we asked whether respondents would do more, the same, or less to create a healthier environment, and the public was split-43% - 44%.
 But, over the course of the survey, after being exposed to reasons why it is important to take action, we asked the respondents the same question and saw a net +8% shift towards "Do More."
 This suggests, if we can deliver on their expectations and frame our initiatives in human terms, we inspire them to do even more.